German election: Far-right AfD outperforms competitors on social media | DW | 27.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Click, like, share: social media has been at the heart of the Alternative for Germany's (AfD) campaign strategy since the party was founded in 2013.
+Click, like, share: Social media have been at the heart of the Alternative for Germany's (AfD) campaign strategy since the party was founded in 2013.
 And it has stepped up its game ever since.

 Ahead of the European Parliament elections in 2019, Der Spiegel news magazine published extensive research on how the AfD populists dominate election campaigning on Facebook.